KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

 #### Simplified Implementation of the FindLatestOwnerTx() Function

-To calculate the owner-inactivity time and to enable the heir to <!-- claim? or send? --> the funds, we implement the function, `FindLatestOwnerTx()`.
+To calculate the owner-inactivity time and to enable the heir to claim the funds, we implement the function, `FindLatestOwnerTx()`.

-This function iterates through the transactions of the module's funding plan <!-- should this say "plans", i.e. plural ? --> and finds the owner's latest transaction.
+This function iterates through the transactions of this plan, (which we can also call this instance of the Heir module) and finds the owner's latest transaction.
 We pass into this function the initial funding txid of the plan we desire to inspect.

 The function returns the pukeys of both the owner and the heir, the owner inactivity time, and a flag that indicates whether the heir has already spent funds from the `1of2` address.